Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #OPTIMIZATION

+* here> mastering G-suite

-- here> practice hotkeys for vim-tex
+- practice hotkeys for vim-tex
     - requirements
         - (do not overly custermised, use things that can alwasy be used forever)
 - read LatexCheatSheet